SENIOR SCHOOL GOOD STANDING AND SENIOR STATUS

 - The teacher ensures appropriate documentation is kept

-- If the situation remains unresolved, the teacher completes the Good Standing Referral form which is submitted to the Year Coordinator
+- If the situation remains unresolved, the teacher will inform the Year Coordinator or Program Coordinator

 Consequences of Loss of Good Standing: